Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 - He wrestles with the question of whether he should set aside his responsibilities to the Night's Watch and risk everything to protect his loved ones.
 - Memories of his father, Eddard Stark, and his teachings on honor and duty further complicate Jon's decision-making process.
 6. The Oathbreaker's Resolve:
-- The chapter concludes with Jon Snow reaffirming his commitment to his family and vowing to do whatever it takes to rescue Arya and avenge the injustices perpetrated by Ramsay Bolton.
+- The story continues with with Jon Snow reaffirming his commitment to his family and vowing to do whatever it takes to rescue Arya and avenge the injustices perpetrated by Ramsay Bolton.
 - He prepares to lead a small but loyal force, determined to face the consequences and risks that come with breaking his oaths as Lord Commander.

 Note: This chapter provides an opportunity to delve into Jon Snow's internal struggle between his sense of duty and his loyalty to his family.
 Emphasize the weight of his decisions, the complexities of the political landscape, and the moral dilemmas he faces as he grapples with the imminent threat from Ramsay Bolton.
 Feel free to introduce unexpected challenges and twists to further immerse the reader in Jon's predicament.